01 Sep SMALL BUSINESS & FEDERAL CONTRACTING: A GUIDE TO CONTRACTING, SUB-CONTRACTING AND UNSOLICITED PROPOSALS

 Unsolicited proposals are heavily reliant on the ability to prove that you are providing a “unique and innovative concept” to the government.
 This can be incredibly difficult to do without the right verbiage and articulation.

-Are You Looking to Win More Government Contracts?
+Are You Looking to Get In and Win Government Contracts?

 Submitting high-quality proposals is the key to winning contracts over your competitors.
 You need the right technical tone and articulation to prove your business advantage on paper.
-If you are looking for a subcontractor in the area of technical writing for Federal Government contracting, please call Valerie Mullins, Communications Consultant at (301) 390-5620 or email email@example.com
+If you are looking for a proposal writer and/or technical writer for Federal Government contracting, please call Valerie Mullins, Communications Consultant at (301) 390-5620 or email email@example.com